Cotubanamá National Park: History

-After several battles with heavy casualties on both sides, Cacique Cotubanamá and Captain Juan de Esquivel had made a truce to end further conflict, however, this truce would be short lived.
-While in the absence of Juan de Esquivel and under the command of Martin de Villaman, Spanish soldiers had committed several atrocities and offenses against the Tainos that would reignite tensions, leading into an all-out war that would last 8 to 9 months.
+After several battles with heavy casualties on both sides, Cacique Cotubanamá and Captain Juan de Esquivel had made a truce to end further conflict; however, this truce would be short-lived.
+While in the absence of Juan de Esquivel and under the command of Martin de Villaman, Spanish soldiers had committed several atrocities and offenses against the Tainos that would reignite tensions, leading into an all-out war that would last eight to nine months.

-Eventually, the Spanish had dominated in battle and Cotubanamá along with his family had fled to Saona Island for safety, where the Cotubano was captured by a soldier named Juan Lopez.
-The Chief was then taken to Santo Domingo and hanged on the orders of Governor Nicolas de Ovando in 1504.
+Eventually, the Spanish dominated in battle and Cotubanamá along with his family fled to Saona Island for safety, where Cotubano was captured by a soldier named Juan López.
+The Chief was then taken to Santo Domingo and hanged on the orders of Governor Nicolás de Ovando in 1504.